VectuSZ/StoryAIAPP/README.md

 3. Enter number of images you want to display (This many images your story will have) (Maximum number of images is 5 due to DallE limit)

 4. Press "Generate images and voice" and wait a second until your story will be displayed in the bottom of the page and until you hear your story in a background.

+   NOTE: If you are not using gpt2 model locally then you have to change model_name_or_path variable in main.py to "gpt2"